Ali al-Rida: Motives

-The motivations of al-Mamun for this appointment are not fully understood.
-At the time, he justified his decision by maintaining that al-Rida was the most suitable person for the caliphate.
-The reluctance of al-Rida in accepting this designation, however, might reflect his suspicion that al-Mamun had ulterior motives.
-With an age gap of more than twenty years, it also seems unlikely that al-Rida would ever have succeeded the much younger al-Mamun.
-With this appointment, some have suggested that al-Mamun hoped for the support of the Shia and respite from their numerous revolts.
+The motivations of al-Mamun for the appointment are not fully understood.
+At the time, he justified his decision by maintaining that al-Rida, as a prominent member of the Prophet’s family, was the most suitable person for the caliphate.
+The reluctance of al-Rida in accepting the designation, however, reflect his suspicion that al-Mamun had ulterior motives.
+With an age gap of more than twenty years, it seems unlikely that al-Rida would ever have succeeded the much younger al-Mamun.
+With this appointment, some have suggested that al-Mamun hoped for the support of the Shia.
 Others have suggested that al-Mamun was influenced by his powerful Persian vizier, af-Fadl ibn Sahl, who had Shia tendencies.
-Madelung, however, finds it more likely that the initiative to appoint al-Rida belonged to al-Mamun and not his vizier.
-Some authors have not found the appointment surprising, noting the strained or severed relations of the caliph with his Abbasid relatives.
-Yet others have written that al-Mamun wanted a merit-based caliphate, though he made no mention of rules governing the succession to al-Rida during the ceremony.
-It has been suggested that al-Mamun might have wanted to heal the Sunni-Shia division, while Lapidus and others hold that al-Mamun wanted to expand his authority by adopting the Shia views about the divine authority of religious leaders, alongside his later religious inquisition (mihna).
-Bayhom-Daou considers it likely that al-Mamun saw this appointment as a means of discrediting the Shia doctrine of Imamate, and Tabatabai writes that al-Mamun might have also hoped to undermine the position of al-Rida as a Shia religious leader by engaging him in politics.
+Some finds it more likely that the initiative to appoint al-Rida belonged to al-Mamun himself, and not his vizier.
+Others have written that al-Mamun wanted a merit-based caliphate, though he made no mention of rules governing the succession to al-Rida during the ceremony.
+It has been suggested that al-Mamun might have wanted to heal the Shia-Sunni division.
+Ira M. Lapidus holds that al-Mamun wanted to expand his authority by adopting the Shia views about the divine authority of religious leaders, alongside his later religious persecution. al-Mamun saw this appointment as a means of discrediting the Shia doctrine of Imamate.
+Muhammad Husayn Tabataba'i holds that al-Mamun might have also hoped to undermine the position of al-Rida as an influential religious leader by engaging him in politics.

-Al-Rida's rejection of al-Mamun's initial offer for replacing him as the caliph has been used to argue that al-Rida's ultimate aim was not temporal and political power.
-Rather, Mavani suggests that such power was merely a means for the Imam to reach the ultimate goal of guiding the community to salvation.
-When al-Rida was asked why he accepted the successorship, he is reported to have emphasized his unwillingness, responding, "The same thing which forced my grandfather the Commander of the Faithful [Ali ibn Abi Talib] to join the arbitration council [i.e., coercion]".
-To show his dissatisfaction with the trip to Khorasan, as reported by Ibn Babuyyah, al-Rida not only refused to take his family with him but also asked them to cry loudly for him, saying that he would never return to his family's embrace.

-It also appears that this appointment did not alienate any of the followers of al-Rida which, according to Bayhom-Daou, might imply that they were convinced that he was a reluctant player who had no choice but to accept his designation as the heir apparent.
+Al-Rida's rejection of al-Mamun's offer for replacing him as the caliph has been used to argue that al-Rida's ultimate aim was not temporal and political power.
+Rather, such power was merely a means for the Imam to reach the ultimate goal of guiding the community to salvation.
+When al-Rida was asked why he accepted the successorship, he is reported to have emphasized his unwillingness, responding, "The same thing which forced my grandfather Amir al-Mumenin [Ali] to join the arbitration council [i.e., coercion]".
+To show his dissatisfaction with the trip to Khorasan, al-Rida not only refused to take his family with him but also asked them to cry loudly for him, saying that he would never return to his family's embrace.
+The appointment did not alienate any of the followers of al-Rida, which imply that they were convinced that he was reluctant and had no choice but to accept his designation as the heir apparent.